Maynardville Open-Air Theatre: Theatre

+A night time performance at the Open-Air theatre.

 The theatre had its origins in late 1949, when a local philanthropist, Margaret Molteno, submitted an application for municipal permission to convert the little-used park into an open-air theatre for dance performances.
 She had been inspired by a recent visit to Regents Park Open-air Theatre in London, and intended to use the project as a means of funding schools and teacher-training colleges for underprivileged children on the Cape Flats.
 She chaired the Athlone Committee for Nursery Education, which was a group of women who conducted charity projects in underprivileged areas.
 The open-air theatre was first established by a small group of members from this committee, including Jean Bernadt, Dulcie Cooper, Ann Harris, Margaret McKenzie, Margaret Molteno and Lorna Thompson.
 A successful approach to the then Mayor of Cape Town, Mr Abe Bloomberg, resulted in permission to use the premises.
 The Athlone ladies had the grounds overhauled, and facilitated the pro bono services of the Municipal Orchestra, Principal Dulcie Howes of the UCT Ballet School and Dean Erik Chisholm of the College of Music as conductor.

 The open-air theatre officially began operation from the evening of 1 December 1950, with the successful performances of Les Sylphides, St Valentine's Night and Les Diversions.
 The money raised from this and later performances went to fund a pre-primary school in Athlone as well as the establishment of the Athlone Teachers' Training College – the country's first college for coloured teachers of pre-school children.
 Another supported community project was the Blouvlei Nursery School, which was built by Dora Tamana, Jean Bernadt and Margaret Molteno of the Athlone Committee, under Mrs Tamana's direction, and opened in May 1955.
 Unusually for South Africa at the time, Maynardville had also been preserved as "Open to All" and free from segregation.
 This was one reason why the venue was chosen.
 Several of the founding committee members were members of the Black Sash, the South African Communist Party or other strongly anti-apartheid organisations.
 The organisers and first audiences were also multiracial.

 In 1953, instead of organising the annual ballet performance, Mrs Molteno approached the well-known South African actresses Cecilia Sonnenberg and Rene Ahrenson, and invited them to establish Shakespearean seasons.